jamesdhead/nextcloud-snap-wiki/User-FAQ.md

 ----

 **Q: Is there a "sleep mode"?**
-The hard disk is constantly flashing and there is a bit of sound.
-Is it planned/possible to have a kind of sleep/wakeup mode?

 A: The hard drive has several sleep modes and spins down automatically after a few hours, but as long as there is some activity, from logs per example, then it won't be able to go to sleep.